-You are responsible for providing Graduate Studies with an official test report form showing the score you earned on your IELTS examination.
-Remember to order the TRF when you register to take the test.
+You are responsible for providing your graduate program with an official test report form showing the score you earned on your IELTS examination.
+Remember to order the test report form when you register to take the test.

 The minimum band score required for admission to graduate study at UC Davis is 7 on a 9-point scale.

 IELTS scores expire after two years.
 Scores that are older than two years will not be accepted by Graduate Studies.

 To apply for a visa, take your passport and Certificate of Eligibility (Form I-20 or DS-2019, usually issued by UC Davis Services for International Students and Scholars after you are admitted by Graduate Studies), plus proof of adequate financial resources for your studies and living expenses to a U.S. Consulate or Embassy.
 The types of visas available to you are the F-1 student visa and the J-1 Exchange Visitor visa.